ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 printer trouble

 Look thou not at the copy which is in the
-hands of the compositor, for tha
+hands of the compositor, for that
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://panewsarchive.psu.edu/iiif/batch_pst_DemoWatchman1_ver01%2Fdata%2Fsn83031981%2F00000001%2F1861060601%2F0025.jp2/pct:49.375289,69.357171,13.095789,6.125937/!600,600/0/default.jpg"/>
 </td>